lucasBruma/todo-list/README.md

 ![Design preview for the Todo app coding challenge](./design/desktop-preview.jpg)

-## Welcome! 👋

-Thanks for checking out this front-end coding challenge.

 [Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

 **To do this challenge, you need a good understanding of HTML, CSS and JavaScript.**